 - The GUI now runs only a single instance.

-- If you imported a configuration that included jobs, the jobs would be reprinted.
+- If you imported a configuration that included jobs, the jobs would reprint.
 They no longer reprint.

 - The ASA transform now deals correctly with blank lines in the input.
 ASA requires a character in the first position to tell it what to do.

-- If you ran the GUI as a non-privileged user, you would see a menu option for queue status display, but the queue status panel would not display.
-This is fixed; you see the queue status but you can't change the settings, as is appropriate with non-privileged users.
+- If you run the GUI as a non-privileged user, you would see a menu option for queue status display, but the queue status panel would not display.
+Now you see the queue status, but you can't change the settings, as is appropriate with non-privileged users.